PI43A:

 Carbon export through submesoscale instabilities: Combining in situ and satellite products (653173)

-Zachary K Erickson, NOAA Pacific Marine Environmental Laboratory, Physical Oceanography, Seattle, United States; NASA Goddard Space Flight Center, Ocean Ecology Laboratory, Greenbelt, MD, United States and Andrew F Thompson, California Institute of Technology, Pasadena, United States
+Zachary K Erickson, NOAA Pacific Marine Environmental Laboratory, Physical Oceanography, Seattle, United States; NASA Goddard Space Flight Center, Ocean Ecology Laboratory, Greenbelt, MD, United States and Andrew F Thompson, California Institute of Technology, Pasadena, CA, United States

 (Sub-)mesoscale Processes Lessen Climate Change Induced Primary Production Decline in an Idealized Simulation of the North Atlantic/Pacific.
 (642921)